“Eat food. Not too much. Mostly plants.”

 We avoid white as a colour as much as possible

 Unless it’s cauliflower, white is often the least nutrient-dense colour when it comes to food.
 Plain flour is often combined with or swapped entirely for wholemeal plain, wholemeal spelt flour or nut/oat/grain flours in our house.
-Using whole grains like quinoa, buckwheat, bulgur wheat, and other such items are a great way to up the goodness in a meal.
+Using whole grains like quinoa, buckwheat, bulgur wheat, millet, and other such items are a great way to up the goodness in a meal.
 We prioritise high fibre or wholegrain pasta over normal.
+We are not anti-carbs, and do not advocate cutting out any food groups from your diet (sugar is not a food group I’m afraid!), just limiting the more refined, processed carbs and choosing wholegrains over them as often as possible.

-Even with these choices, however, we try to make sure the grains are a smaller part of the meal, along with protein and fats.
+Even with these choices, however, we try to make sure the grains and carbohydrates are a smaller part of the meal, along with protein and fats.
 Speaking of which…

 We eat good fats

 Fat has had a bad rep over the last couple of decades, but it is suddenly being vindicated in both science and the media.
 We believe that a moderate amount of good fats are an essential part of a well-balanced diet.
 Good fats include things like avocados, nut and olive oils, coconut oil/milk/cream, organic eggs, full-fat organic or free-range dairy, ghee, seafood (particularly oily fish) and grass-fed (preferably organic) meats.

-Calling them good does not give us a license to gorge on them of course, but we usually eat the now-being-recommended 3-a-day dairy (often full-fat milk, yogurt and cheese), cook or dress foods with oils or butter, eat oily fish and seafood often and eat meat several times a week without worrying too much about trimming fats!
+Calling them good does not give us a license to gorge on them of course, but we usually eat the now-being-recommended 3-a-day dairy (often full-fat milk, yogurt and cheese), cook or dress foods with a little oil or grass-fed butter, eat oily fish and seafood often and eat grass-fed (free range) meat several times a week without worrying too much about trimming fats!

 We live by the 80/20 rule